iafilius/ESP32_heap_and_stack_check/README.md

 # ESP32_heap_and_stack_check
-ESP32 Arduino based stack and heap capability demo, using mutex for serialized logging to Serial port from various tasks
+ESP32 Arduino based stack and heap information capability demo, using mutex for serialized logging to Serial port from various tasks

 Sample output
 ```